Scattering of the defocusing Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

-\end{theorem} The Gérard-type explicit formula was first founded by Gérard in \cite{1} for the Benjamin--Ono equation on the line (see also \cite{27} for the extension), and then by several mathematicians for the cubic Szeg\H{o} equation on the line \cite{80}, the Calogero--Moser DNLS equation \cite{2,70}, and the half wave maps equation \cite{30}.
-The Gérard-type explicit formula has also been used in several studies \cite{80,20,2,27,13,29,25,30} so far and has shown to be very effective.
+\end{theorem} The Gérard-type explicit formula was first founded by Gérard in \cite{1} for the Benjamin--Ono equation on the line (see also \cite{27} for the extension), and then by several mathematicians for the cubic Szeg\H{o} equation on the line \cite{80}, the Calogero--Moser DNLS equation \cite{2,70}, and the half wave maps equation \cite{30,30.1}.
+The Gérard-type explicit formula has also been used in several studies \cite{80,20,2,27,13,29,25,30,90,0,89,30.1,0.01,20.1,66,0.1,67,4.44,14.1} so far and has shown to be very effective. \\\\ In fact, following the argument used in \cite[Lemma 3.1]{27}, we can give more information on the structure of formula \eqref{1.8}. \begin{lemma} Let $u_0\in H_{+}^2(\mathbb{R})$.
+For $v\in L^2_+(\mathbb R)$ and $t\in\mathbb R$, define, for \(z\in\mathbb C_+\),